Kai-ihu: Murder of Te-Ata-i-ōrongo

 Te-Ata-i-ōrongo married Rangi-waea who came from Ōkoro but had been raised at Tairutu near Te Ākau.
 He came to join her there and Rangi-waea soon became pregnant.
 During this time, Te-Ata-i-ōrongo went fishing with Rangi-waea's brother.
 This brother is called Horeta in the version recorded by Wirihana Te Aoterangi and Pei Te Hurinui Jones, but in the Grey manuscript and the version recorded by Elsdon Best he is instead Rākapa-whare, the paramount chief of the tribes of the lower Waikato River.
 According to Te Aoterangi and Jones only Te-Ata-i-ōrongo caught any fish, so the brother tricked Te-Ata-i-ōrongo into diving down to unhitch his fish-hook from a rock and then pulled on the line so that it smashed the rock into Te-Ata-i-ōrongo's forehead, killing him.
 The brother abandoned the body in the sea and told Rangi-waea that he had no knowledge of Te-Ata-i-ōrongo's whereabouts.

 In the night, the wairua (ghost) of Te-Ata-i-ōrongo appeared to Rangi-waea in the form of a disembodied hand, told her of the murder and encouraged her to flee to Kāwhia.
-The ghostly hand lead Rangi-waea on the journey, via Te Iringa, Tapuae-haruru, Ōtakahi, Raglan harbour, Rangipū, Rua-o-te-ata, Kōrero-maiwaho, across Papa-i-ōrongo stream and into Kawhia harbour, where her father-in-law Uetapu had a settlement at Tokatapu.
+The ghostly hand led Rangi-waea on the journey, via Te Iringa, Tapuae-haruru, Ōtakahi, Raglan harbour, Rangipū, Rua-o-te-ata, Kōrero-maiwaho, across Papa-i-ōrongo stream and into Kawhia harbour, where her father-in-law Uetapu had a settlement at Tokatapu.
 A very similar story about a ghostly hand is told about Tūheitia and his wife Te Ata.

 In Pei Te Hurinui Jones' version, Horeta was abused by the people of his village for his crime and the vengeance that it would bring upon them, and eventually he committed suicide by throwing himself off a cliff.